Germans in Serbia: Demographics

+Most of the Germans are living in Vojvodina region, and to a lesser degree in Belgrade.

+Population of ethnic Germans on territory of the present-day Serbia:

 History

+Habsburg rule

-Germans started to settle in the territory of present-day Serbia in the end of the 17th century, when Habsburg monarchy took parts of these areas from the Ottoman Empire.
+The history of Germans in the territory of present-day Serbia (in English the population is referred as Danube Swabians, in Serbian as Podunavski Nemci/Švabe, and in German as Donauschwaben) dates back to the turn of the seventeenth century and is connected with the withdrawal of the Ottoman Empire from Pannonian Basin.
+At that time, the Habsburg monarchy began establishing German settlements in the areas abandoned by the Turks.
 During Habsburg rule, Germans were privileged nationality in the Monarchy and German language was a lingua franca of the country, used by members of other ethnicities as well.
-After the Austro-Hungarian compromise from 1867, present-day northern Serbia was included into the Hungarian part of the Dual Monarchy and Hungarian language replaced German as a main language of administration and inter-ethnic communication.
+After the Austro-Hungarian compromise from 1867, present-day northern Serbia was included into the Hungarian part of the Austria-Hungary and Hungarian language replaced German as a main language of administration and inter-ethnic communication.

+Kingdom of Yugoslavia

 In 1918, following the dissolution of Austria-Hungary, a short-lived Banat Republic was proclaimed in Banat region, mainly as an initiative of local Germans.
-Soon, the territory of this republic was divided between the newly formed Kingdom of Serbs, Croats and Slovenes and the Kingdom of Romania.
-In 1929, regions of present-day Serbia that had sizable German population (Banat, Bačka, Syrmia) were included into the newly formed Danube Banovina province.
+Soon, the territory of this republic was divided between the newly formed Kingdom of Serbs, Croats, and Slovenes and the Kingdom of Romania.
+In 1929, regions of present-day Serbia that had sizable German population (Banat and Bačka) were included into the newly formed Danube Banovina province.

-In the interwar period, Germans were one of the largest national minorities on the territory of present-day Serbia, second only to the Hungarians.
-According to 1931 census, Germans formed the largest part of population in the districts ("srez") of Bačka Palanka, Odžaci, Kula, Apatin, and Sombor.
-They also formed the largest part of population in several important cities and towns such are Vršac, Ruma, Bačka Palanka, Inđija, Vrbas, Futog, Apatin, Nova Pazova, Bela Crkva, Crvenka, Odžaci, Bački Jarak, Bač, Banatski Karlovac, Plandište, Žitište, Jaša Tomić, Sečanj, etc., as well as in one number of other settlements.
+In the interwar period, Germans were one of the largest ethnic minorities on the territory of present-day Serbia, second only to the Hungarians.
+According to data from the 1931 census, Germans formed the largest part of population in the districts (srez) of Bačka Palanka, Odžaci, Kula, Apatin, and Sombor.
+They also formed the largest part of population in several important towns such as Vršac, Ruma, Bačka Palanka, Inđija, Vrbas, Futog, Apatin, Nova Pazova, Bela Crkva, Crvenka, Odžaci, Bački Jarak, Bač, Banatski Karlovac, Plandište, Žitište, Jaša Tomić, Sečanj, as well as in numerous villages.

+World War II

-During the Axis occupation of Yugoslavia, from 1941 to 1944, Banat was an autonomous German-administered region within occupied Serbia.
+During the Axis occupation of Yugoslavia, from 1941 to 1944, Banat was an autonomous German-administered region within occupied Serbia, with approximately 120,000 (or one fifth of the Banat's population) of ethnic Germans who were mostly peasants and artisans, the administration of Banat was actually part of an abandoned plan for a South German Buffer State in the area, controlled by the Danube Swabians.
 The 7th SS Volunteer Mountain Division Prinz Eugen formed in 1941 from Volksdeutsche (ethnic German) volunteers from the Banat was a German mountain infantry division of the Waffen-SS, the armed wing of the German Nazi Party.
 The notorious SS Division committed massive war crimes against the Serbian civilian population.
 In 1943 Heinrich Himmler introduced compulsory military service for ethnic Germans in Serbia.
-The German military defeat in World War II resulted in flight or imprisonment of the almost entire German community (which numbered about 350,000) in Serbia's territory.
-It is estimated that about 200,000 Germans were evacuated during the flight of the German army from Serbian territory, while about 140,000 who remained in the country were sent to prison camps run by the new communist authorities.
-After prison camps were dissolved (in 1948), most of the remaining German population left Serbia because of economic reasons.
+The both voluntary involvement and involvement under duress of the Volksdeutsche in the occupied Banat region aided the Nazi regime in their targeted campaign towards the Jewish people.